 - This is a great opportunity to network with other Forces Friendly employers at our many local engagement events every year.

 - Closer working links with Defence could allow more opportunities to work together for mutually beneficial objectives i.e. staff training, free recruitment support and adult volunteering opportunities for staff through the Cadet Forces.

-- Signing the Armed Forces Covenant will allow the Regional Defence Relationship Management team at the MoD to publically recognise and reward your existing and future support for the Armed Forces Community.
+- Signing the Armed Forces Covenant will allow the Regional Defence Relationship Management team at the MoD to publicly recognise and reward your existing and future support for the Armed Forces community.